sabahzero/Lesson-Plan_RNA-Seq/README.md

 Time Point 1 (5 min) - Identify the data, how was it produced? </br>
 Time Point 2 (10 min) - Walk through the data through visualization and analysis </br>
 Time Point 3 (5 min) - Interpretations of results </br>
-Time Point 4 (10 min) - Additional ways of analysis, and general Q&A </br>
+Time Point 4 (10 min) - Additional ways of analysis, and general Q & A </br>

 ### Time Point 1 (5 min): Introduction, understanding RNA-Seq
 Checkpoint A: What is RNA-Seq, and why use it? </br>